Ethan-Singh/Metro-Parking-App/README.md

 - [ ] Update the Android `CardView` for the Facility `RecyclerView` to conform to the official [Material Design Card](https://m3.material.io/components/cards/overview) specifications for Android
 - [ ] Use the Android `keystore` to store the API key for the APK instead of having it in an unencrypted text file
 - [ ] Make a Logo for the App

-# Features
-* Because the "Line names", and "Facility id's" are stored in a `HashMap` the lookup for the key/value pair (Line name/Facility id) is always O(1).
-* Because the "Line names", and "Facility id's" are stored in a `HashMap` the API requests are only  for carparks that belong to the key (Station Line), decreasing the length of calling significantly `6.6s -> 0.5s calls` in lines like the "T2"(only one car park available)